Azure/missionlz-edge/docs/F5_manual_cfg.md

 ## Prerequisites

-- F5 BIG-IP license key
-- Deployment system must have an Azure supported browser (Edge, Chrome)
+- Public IP address of the Windows 2019 management VM deployed as part of the MLZ solution.
+- Password of `azureuser` account created on Windows 2019 management VM (created and stored in Key Vault at deployment time).
 - IP assigned to the network interface card of the F5 BIG-IP attached to the `mgmt` subnet (This is normally `.4` of the subnet assigned to the `mgmt` subnet.
-The default is `10.90.0.4`)
+The default is `10.90.0.4`).
+This value is referred to as `<mgmt-ip-of-f5>` in the documentation sections below.
-- Password for Windows 2019 management server which is stored in the Key Vault secret named ``
+- F5 BIG-IP license key.
 - Password or SSH private key for `f5admin` account.
-Password will be stored in the Key Vault secret named `f5Vm01Password`.
-SSH private will be stored in the repo of the system used to deploy the MLZ instance
+When deploying using `password` for the value of the `f5VmAuthenticationType` parameter, the password gets created and stored in Key Vault at deployment time.
+When using `sshPublicKey` for the value of the `f5VmAuthenticationType` parameter, the SSH private key will be stored in the repo of the system used to deploy the MLZ instance.
-- Public IP address of the Windows 2019 management VM deployed as part of the MLZ solution

 ## Accessing the F5

-When the MLZ-Edge instance was deployed, a Windows 2019 management VM was deployed with a public IP address.
-From the system used to deploy the instance, open a browser and access the Azure Stack stamp portal, authenticating with credentials that has access to the subscription the instance was deployed into.

 From the system used to deploy the instance, RDP into the Windows 2019 management VM using the public IP.
-The credentials to use to authenticate to the VM are `azureuser` along with the `` secret value retrieved from the Key Vault.
+The credentials to use to authenticate to the VM are `azureuser` along with the password retrieved from the Key Vault.

 Once logged onto the Windows 2019 VM, the administrator will be presented with the Server Manager application.
 On the left hand side of the `Server Manager` application, click on the `Local Server` blade.
 In the `PROPERTIES` pane for the `Local Server`, click the `IE Enhanced Security Configuration` setting and select `Off` for both `Administrators` and `Users`.
 Close the `Server Manager` application.

 From the Windows 2019 management VM, open Internet Explorer and enter the URL `https://<private_management_ip_of_the_F5_BIG-IP>`.
 The URL for a default deployment would be (https://10.90.0.4).
 A page stating `This site is not secure` should appear.
 Click the `More information` drop down on the page and then click on `Go on to the webpage (not recommended)` link.

 The `F5 BIG-IP Configuration Utility` page should appear.
-Login to the page with `f5admin` along with the `f5Vm01Password` secret value retrieved from the Key Vault.
+Login to the page with `f5admin` along with the password retrieved from the Key Vault.

 ## Configuring the F5 BIG-IP